wso2/docs-is/en/docs/deploy/configure-a-jdbc-user-store.md

 ##Configure the internal database as JDBC userstore.

-You can use the default configuration in `<IS-HOME>/repository/conf/deployment.toml`.
+You can use the default configurations in the `<IS-HOME>/repository/conf/deployment.toml`.

 ``` toml
 [user_store]